top of page

 • Support that grows with your child and adapts as their needs evolve

-When therapy centres your child’s strengths and your family’s values, meaningful growth can happen without compromising who your child is.
+When therapy centres on your child’s strengths and your family’s values, meaningful growth can happen without compromising who your child is.

-Curious About the Next Step?
 In our next article, “Making Behavioural Therapy Work for Your Family: Choosing the Right Support”, we’ll help you explore how to find a therapist who aligns with your child’s needs and your family’s values.

 Allied Therapy Logo- white

-We’re proud to provide services for those eligible for Jordan’s Principle and Department of Community Services funding.
+We’re proud to provide services for those eligible for Jordan’s Principle, Disability Support Program, and Department of Opportunities and Social Development funding.

 Allied Therapy Ltd. is committed to ensuring everyone, regardless of ability or location in Nova Scotia, can use our website and services.
 Alliedtherapy.ca cannot guarantee or ensure that our website is compliant with all accessibility laws and worldwide regulations, but Allied Therapy is committed to continually improve our website content to keep it in line with accessibility standards.
 Please let us know if you have any suggestions to better support your viewing experience.